Posts Tagged ‘brands’

 media ::

 Microblogging would seem to be a perfect fit for online media outlets: as more and more people are using Twitter and Fanfou feeds to locate interesting links, media entities can post teasers to their microblog and direct their followers to their website.
-The Southern Media Group, known for its investigative journalism and incisive commentary, is using microblogging in a big way.
-Southern Metropolis Weekly (南都周刊), for example, has around 1,500 followers on Twitter and over 20,000 on Fanfou.
-Another publication, Southern Weekly, has 3,268 followers on its Twitter, which it gratefully acquired from a fan just a couple weeks ago.
+The Southern Media Group, known for its investigative journalism and incisive commentary, is using microblogging in a big way. and over 20,000 on Fanfou.
+Another publication, , which it gratefully acquired from a fan just a couple weeks ago.
 Malicious username squatting and hoax Twittering usually makes the headlines, but once in a while a brand can obtain an easy-to-remember account from a benevolent microblogger who registered it first.
 Southern Weekly has several thousand more followers on Fanfou.
 The Beijing News, which is affiliated with the Southern Media Group, has a popular Fanfou account as well with upward of 15,000 followers.
 Muckracking business magazine Caijing has a Fanfou account with 1300+ followers.
 None of these accounts is interactive: they all make use of the easy link sharing functionality of microblogging, but do nothing else in the way of brand building or engaging readers / audiences in conversation or dialogue about news, events, etc. General exposure and traffic back to the main publication website is their aim – a missed opportunity indeed.

 local brands ::